Transparency: Motivations and Challenges: Machine Interpretability and Understanding

-The focus of this workshop is on human interpretability, that is helping humans to understand machines.
-But two classes of `machine interpretability', that is helping machines to understand, are also important lines for future research.
+Human interpretability -- that is helping humans to understand machines -- is of great importance.
+But we describe below two classes of `machine interpretability' -- that is helping machines to `understand' -- which are also valuable lines of research.

-First, it will be increasingly helpful for machines to be able to understand humans and our motivations.
+First, it will be increasingly helpful for machines to be able to follow humans and our motivations.
 As examples, consider automated care for the elderly, or how an autonomous vehicle waiting at a crossroad should perceive and respond reliably if a human in a car opposite is beckoning to advance.

 Second, we believe that a fruitful line of work will be to help machines understand each other.
-Exciting work has begun to explore this direction, looking for ways to enable multiple agents to cooperate effectively \cite{EvtCho17,MorAbb17}.
-Different paradigms of multi-agent organization should be explored \citep{HorLes04}.
-One motivation is the goal of AI agents which can autonomously generate flexible, hierarchical \emph{concepts} which can apply broadly, going beyond traditional transfer learning.
-Ideally, these concepts will capture high level structure in a way which can be communicated efficiently and deployed flexibly.
+Exciting work has begun to explore this direction, looking for ways to enable multiple agents to cooperate effectively \cite{EvtCho17,HavTit17,MorAbb17}.
+Different paradigms of multi-agent organization should be explored \cite{HorLes04}.
+One motivation is the goal of AI agents which can autonomously generate and communicate flexible, hierarchical \emph{concepts} which can apply broadly, going beyond traditional transfer learning.
+Ideally, these concepts will capture high level structure in a way which can be transmitted efficiently and deployed flexibly.
 Although it is highly desirable for humans to understand this structure, we suggest that it will still be extremely useful, and perhaps easier, to begin by working on ways for machines to communicate with each other.
 Further, complex structures may be developed which are beyond easy human understanding.

-It is possible that a relatively low capacity information bottleneck (as examined by \citealp{bottle99}) will be a useful constraint between agents to develop such structures.
-Indeed it has been suggested that the low inter-human bandwidth of speech compared to the higher processing power of our brains may have helped lead to the development of our own intelligence and consciousness \citep{Law17}.
+It is possible that a relatively low capacity information bottleneck (as examined by \cite{bottle99}) will be a useful constraint between agents to develop such structures.
+Indeed, \cite{Law17} has suggested that the low inter-human bandwidth of speech compared to the higher processing power of our brains may have helped lead to the development of our own intelligence and consciousness.